Hollywood confronts its culture of bullying | DW | 19.04.2021

 Reacting to the Rudin revelations, Tony Award-winner Karen Olivo says she won't return to 'Moulin Rouge!
 The Musical'

 Perhaps Tony-winning actress Karen Olivo put it best.
-Following the abuse revelations against Rubin, Olivio, said she would not return to star in (Rudin-produced) Broadway musical Moulin Rouge.
+Following the abuse revelations against Rubin, Olivio said she would not return to star in the (Rudin-produced) Broadway musical Moulin Rouge.
 "Social justice is more important than being a sparkling diamond," Olivo wrote on her Instagram.

 "Building a better industry for my students is more important than me putting money in my pockets...
 The silence about Scott Rudin?
 Unacceptable.
 Unacceptable.
 That's the easy one, y'all.
 That's a monster.
 That should be a no-brainer.
 Those of you who say you're scared, what are you afraid of?"